RevenueCat/revenuecat-docs/docs_source/🛠 Tools/experiments-v1/experiments-results-v1.md

   "body": "To keep your A and B cohorts on equal footing, only new users are added to experiments.
 Here's an example to illustrate what can happen if existing users are added to an experiment: an existing user who is placed in a cohort might make a purchase they wouldn't otherwise make because the variant they were shown had a lower price than the default offering they previously saw.
 This might mean that the user made a purchase out of fear that they were missing out on a sale and wanted to lock in the price in anticipation of it going back up."
 }
 [/block]
-## Example

-In the example shown in the below screenshot, there have been no trial completions, active subscriptions, or churn.
-While the model will be able to make a prediction (possibly with high confidence), it won't be representative of real-world user behavior, so in this case you should wait until you have a good distribution of data.